INSPIRE-MIF/2017.2/.github/ISSUE_TEMPLATE/alternative-encoding-example.md

 This is an optional section for additional information, e.g.
 - Are there known limitations or issues with the encoding?
 - What enhancements would you like to do to the example?
-- What do you consider to be the best features of this example?
+- What do you consider to be the best aspects/characteristics of this example?
 - What clients or other software was this encoding tested with?
 What were the results?